Men and women of fame

 - Graduate Sir William Ramsay (1852-1916) received the Nobel Prize in Chemistry in 1904 for his discovery of inert gases which established a new group in the periodic table.

-- Frederick Soddy (1857-1956) lectured at the University in the early 1920s.
-He was awarded the Nobel Prize in Chemistry in 1921 for his work on the origin and nature of isotopes.
+- Frederick Soddy (1857-1956) lectured at the University from 1904 to 1914 He was awarded the Nobel Prize in Chemistry in 1921 for his Glasgow work on the origin and nature of isotopes.

 - Graduate John Boyd Orr (1880-1971) campaigned for an adequate diet for the people, starting during the First World War; his food plan produced a better nourished population than ever before.
 He was awarded the Nobel Peace Prize in 1949 for his work with the United Nations.